emptysea/quartztest/content/Artaus/History/4 The Founding of Celest.md

 ---
 dg-publish: true
 ---
 To unite their children and offer a new path, the gods gathered once more and formed a solution—a city forged by the divine, a beacon for all races and creeds.
-Around the Spine of Creation, the tallest mountain in all Artaus, they founded Celest: a seven-district mega-city, each district a reflection of the divine ideals of two celestials.
+Around the Spine of Creation, the tallest mountain in all Artaus, they founded [[Celest|Celest]]: a seven-district mega-city, each district a reflection of the divine ideals of two celestials.

-Thus began the First Era of Celest, now nearly 700 years since its creation.
-The city has grown ever since, shaping and being shaped by mortal hands and divine will alike.
-Celest stands as the heart of civilization, where the gods still walk in whispers, where the sun and moons still shine with meaning, and where every district fulfills a sacred purpose:
+Thus began the First Era of [[Celest|Celest]], now nearly 700 years since its creation.
+The city has grown ever since, shaping and being shaped by mortal hands and divine will alike. [[Celest|Celest]] stands as the heart of civilization, where the gods still walk in whispers, where the sun and moons still shine with meaning, and where every district fulfills a sacred purpose:

 • [[The Verdant Refuge|The Verdant Refuge]] – Overseen by [[Mykuril|Mykuril]] and [[Teiggus|Teiggus]], it feeds the world.